Trump signs budget deal after raising government shutdown threat

-WASHINGTON (Reuters) - U.S. President Donald Trump signed Congress’ newly passed $1.3 trillion spending bill on Friday, ending suspense over a surprising threat he made hours earlier to veto the budget and shut down the federal government.
+WASHINGTON (Reuters) - U.S. President Donald Trump signed Congress’ newly passed $1.3 trillion spending bill on Friday, ending several hours of confusion spurred by a tweeted veto threat that raised the specter of a government shutdown.

-In the latest episode of the Republican president throwing his White House, Congress and the federal government off balance, Trump had threatened in an early morning tweet to kill the government funding deal.
+Trump said he had signed the bill, despite his qualms on some issues, because a $60 billion increase in military spending had convinced him it was a worthwhile compromise.

-Initially, it had been a foregone conclusion that Trump would sign the ahead of a midnight deadline to keep the government running.
+“But I say to Congress I will never sign another bill like this again,” he told reporters.
+“I’m not going to do it again.”

-Trump used the threat to draw attention to his displeasure about immigration issues, although he said the bill would boost funding to the military, one of his top priorities.
+“I am considering a VETO of the Omnibus Spending Bill based on the fact that the 800,000 plus DACA recipients have been totally abandoned by the Democrats (not even mentioned in Bill) and the BORDER WALL, which is desperately needed for our National Defense, is not fully funded,” Trump wrote on Twitter at 9 a.m.
+EDT.

-“There are a lot of things I’m unhappy about in this bill,” he told reporters, patting the more than 2,000 pages of the bill stacked on a purple box beside him in the Diplomatic Reception Room of the White House.
+But by early afternoon, he appeared before reporters in the Diplomatic Reception Room of the White House to announce he had signed the measure.

-“I will never sign another bill like this again,” he said.
-“Nobody read it.
-It’s only hours old.”
+“There are a lot of things I’m unhappy about in this bill,” he said, patting the more than 2,000 pages of the legislation stacked on a purple box beside him.

-The tweeted veto threat had caught Trump’s own aides by surprise, as well as lawmakers in the Republican-dominated Senate and House of Representatives, who had already left Washington for a scheduled two-week spring recess.
-Trump himself was scheduled on Friday to fly to Florida for a weekend at his private resort.
+It was unclear how seriously Republican leaders took Trump’s shutdown threat.
+Neither Speaker Paul Ryan nor Senate Leader Mitch McConnell commented publicly on it.

-It was unclear how seriously Republican leaders took Trump’s shutdown threat and neither Speaker Paul Ryan nor Senate Leader Mitch McConnell commented publicly on it.
+Lawmakers in the Republican-dominated Senate and House of Representatives had already left Washington for a scheduled two-week spring recess, and Trump himself was scheduled on Friday to fly to Florida for a weekend at his private resort.

 Trump has been frustrated that Congress has not turned over funding to make good on his campaign promise to build a wall along the U.S.-Mexico border.
 The bill includes $1.6 billion for six month’s of work on the project but he had sought $25 billion for it.